TheoArchi/EsquisSons/README.md

 Visualize Rays : You can choose how many rays are visible, at what distance from the source and the number of bounces you want to see !

 /////////////////////////////////////////////////////////////////////////////////////////////////////
-INSTALLATION INSTRUCTIONS_
+> INSTALLATION INSTRUCTIONS_
 _

 EsquisSons is now provided with an installer :
 Run the grasshopper script "ESQUISSONS_INSTALLER" and follow the steps _

 If you have any trouble, you can ask for help here : https://github.com/TheoArchi/EsquisSons/issues

 /////////////////////////////////////////////////////////////////////////////////////////////////////
-SOURCE CODE_
+> SOURCE CODE_
 _
-Since the .ghpy do not work on mac, mac users already have access to the python code via user objects.
+Mac users already have access to the python code via user objects.

 For windows users you can download the source code here: https://github.com/TheoArchi/EsquisSons

 /////////////////////////////////////////////////////////////////////////////////////////////////////
-LICENCE_
+> LICENCE_
 _
 You can find attached a text file that summarizes the license.
-For more details about the license, see : https://cecill.info/licences/Licence_CeCILL_V2.1-en.html
+For more details about the license, see :

+https://cecill.info/licences/Licence_CeCILL_V2.1-en.html

 /////////////////////////////////////////////////////////////////////////////////////////////////////